Copyright and use

 If you use a digital image, the National Archives must be acknowledged as the source and the image must be identified by its item or image number.
 See our fact sheet on Citing archival records.

 There is no permissions fee or charge for downloading, using or reproducing digital copies that are made available online through RecordSearch or PhotoSearch.
 However, charges are applicable when requesting high resolution scans and photocopies of the original record, or low resolution scans of records not previously digitised.
-See our fact sheet on Charges for reading room services and the price list on page 2 of the Imaging Services Order Form
+See our fact sheet on Copying Charges.

 If you are planning to use an image for which copyright is not owned by the Commonwealth government, the copyright owner may also require you to pay a use fee.